Danny McKnight

 Danny R. McKnight (born April 9, 1951) is an American retired colonel who served in the United States Army.
 He is best known for his role as commander of the 3rd Battalion, 75th Ranger Regiment in the Battle of Mogadishu.
 His participation in the battle was also heavily portrayed in the film Black Hawk Down, where his role was played by Tom Sizemore.

 Early life

 Danny R. McKnight was born in Columbus, Georgia, on April 9, 1951.
 His family later moved to Rockledge, Florida, in 1959.
 McKnight graduated from Cocoa High School in 1969 and Brevard Community College (now Eastern Florida State College) in 1971.

 Early military career

-It was during his undergraduate studies where McKnight's military career began to take shape.
+It was during his undergraduate studies that McKnight's military career began to take shape.
 He was recognized as a distinguished military graduate by Florida State University in 1973, shortly after earning his bachelor's degree in management.
 He eventually went on to complete the Basic Officer Leaders Course and graduated from the United States Army Airborne School and Ranger School.
 In 1985, he earned his master's degree in higher education from the University of Florida while being simultaneously assigned as an assistant professor of military science in the university's Army Reserve Officers' Training Corps department.